mrtolkien/kindle_to_notion/README.md

 - The book author gets his own callout block
 - Inside the page each clip is its own [quote block](https://www.notion.so/help/writing-and-editing-basics#types-of-content), finished with an inline date referencing the capture day
 - Each quote gets tagged with the clipping date/time, using the machine's local timezone
+- The clippings file gets moved to `clippings_archive` and name with the current ISO date time
+  - You can set `DONT_ARCHIVE_CLIPPINGS` to `true` in your `.env` file if you don't want to archive the clippings

 - There can only be 100 blocks in a Notion page so this program won't work if you have over 100 quotes for a book